AMuhailo/Django-CRM-Lead-Management/README.md

 ## 🚀 Functional
-✔️ CRUD for lead , agent , category ✔️ Assign a lead to an agent ✔️ Send a message to a lead via Celery ✔️ Register and manage agents ✔️ Assign leads to agents ✔️ Reset password via email ✔️ Group customers by category ✔️ Filter leads by category ✔️ Docker & Docker Compose ✔️ Deploy on Railway
+✔️ CRUD for lead , agent , category ✔️ Assign a lead to an agent ✔️ Send a message to a lead via Celery ✔️ Register and manage agents ✔️ Assign leads to agents ✔️ Reset password via email ✔️ Group customers by category ✔️ Filter leads by category ✔️ Docker & Docker Compose ✔️ Deploy on Railway ✔️Conected AWS S3 for media files